sethforprivacy/sethforprivacy.com/content/guides/run-a-monero-node.md

   version
 {{< /code >}}

-When you want to run a command, simply run `sudo docker exec monerod /usr/local/bin/monerod name_of_command` and it will automatically connect to the daemon, run the command, and print the output of that command to the terminal.
+When you want to run a command, simply run `docker exec monerod /usr/local/bin/monerod name_of_command` and it will automatically connect to the daemon, run the command, and print the output of that command to the terminal.

 A few of my most commonly used commands are:

-- `sudo docker exec monerod /usr/local/bin/monerod status`: get a short output on the status of `monerod`, including peer counts (both out and in), block height, sync status, and version
+- `docker exec monerod /usr/local/bin/monerod status`: get a short output on the status of `monerod`, including peer counts (both out and in), block height, sync status, and version
-- `sudo docker exec monerod /usr/local/bin/monerod sync_info`: print a list of peers with info on their status and what syncing your node is doing with them
+- `docker exec monerod /usr/local/bin/monerod sync_info`: print a list of peers with info on their status and what syncing your node is doing with them
-- `sudo docker exec monerod /usr/local/bin/monerod print_net_stats`: print network statistics since `monerod` started, including received and sent traffic total, average rates, and the limits set
+- `docker exec monerod /usr/local/bin/monerod print_net_stats`: print network statistics since `monerod` started, including received and sent traffic total, average rates, and the limits set
-- `sudo docker exec monerod /usr/local/bin/monerod update check`: check if an updated version of `monerod` has been released
+- `docker exec monerod /usr/local/bin/monerod update check`: check if an updated version of `monerod` has been released

 # Port forwarding